corda/corda-gradle-plugins/cordapp-cpk2/README.md

 ```
 Import-Policy-Packages=net.corda.v5.*
 ```
-You can prevent the `cordapp-cpk` plugin from applying this policy by settings:
+You can prevent the `cordapp-cpk2` plugin from applying this policy by settings:
 ```gradle
 jar {
     osgi {